-Replacing the unitary HVAC units has a long payback period and may not be justifiable based simply on energy considerations.
-However, most of the units are nearing or have reached the end of their normal useful life.
-Typically, the marginal cost of purchasing a high efficiency unit can be justified by the marginal savings from the improved efficiency.
-When the ductless mini-split AC unit is eventually replaced, consider purchasing equipment that exceeds the minimum efficiency required by building codes.
+Replacing the boilers has a long payback and may not be justifiable based simply on energy considerations.
+However, the boilers are nearing the end of their normal useful life.
+Typically, the marginal cost of purchasing high efficiency boilers can be justified by the marginal savings from the improved efficiency.
+When the boiler is eventually replaced, consider purchasing boilers that exceed the minimum efficiency required by building codes.
+We also recommend working with your mechanical design team to determine whether the heating system can operate with return water temperatures below 130°F, which would allow the use of condensing boilers.